AIRCRAFT CHARTER CONSUMER GUIDE

 Is there an air charter broker involved in arranging the charter flight or are you dealing directly with the charter operator?
 You should know who will be conducting each flight and the qualifications of that charter operator.
 Also ask to see the valid FAA-issued air carrier certificate of the charter operator that will conduct the flight(s).
 From that, you will see the FAA air carrier operating certificate name and number.

 When booking a charter flight, confirm that owner approval is or is not required, and if required, confirm when owner approval is expected.
 Sometimes the charter operator is unable to conduct a flight that you might have scheduled.
 In most cases, the charter operator will find another charter company to conduct the flight for you.
 Ask how the charter company handles situations such as this.
 What criteria does the operator use to select the substitute charter company?
 Consider whether the same criteria you have set forth are used when choosing the substitute charter operator and if the substitute operator meets the same standards you have established.
-You should insist upon being advised of the name of any substitute charter operator proposed and of the right to cancel your arrangements with a full refund in the event that substitution is not satisfactory to you.
+You should insist upon being advised of the name of any substitute charter operator proposed and of the right to cancel your arrangements with a full refund in the event that substitution is not satisfactory to you as per aircraft charter consumer guide.

 INSURANCE REQUIREMENTS AND RECOMMENDATIONS